TERMS AND CONDITIONS OF BUSINESS

 12. RIGHT TO A CREDIT.

-(a) The License to Use requires that either the Photographer’s name ‘© Chris Yates’ or '© Chris Yates Photography' will be printed on or in reasonable proximity to all published reproductions of the Photograph(s), in print and online.
+(a) The License to Use requires that either the Photographer’s name ‘© Chris Yates’ or '© Chris Yates Media' will be printed on or in reasonable proximity to all published reproductions of the Photograph(s), in print and online.
 The Photographer also asserts his/her statutory and moral right to be identified in the circumstances set out in Sections 77-79 of the Copyright, Designs and Patents Act 1988 or any amendment or re-enactment thereof.

 (b) The publication of any Photograph(s), in print or online, without appropriate credit will be subject to an additional 100% fee.